Ukweli is a Swahili word for “finding the truth.”

-Each booklet is a practical guide for monitoring and investigating a specific type of violation, explaining when it is a human rights violation, how to monitor, how to investigate and how to assess information.
+The booklets, part of the original Ukweli series, are practical guides for monitoring and investigating a specific type of violation, explaining when it is a human rights violation, how to monitor, how to investigate and how to assess information.
+The topics addressed are:

 - Political Killings